OAI/OpenAPI-Specification/versions/1.2.md

 <a name="operationMethod"/>method | `string` | **Required.** The HTTP method required to invoke this operation.
 The value MUST be one of the following values: `"GET"`, `"HEAD"`, `"POST"`, `"PUT"`, `"PATCH"`, `"DELETE"`, `"OPTIONS"`.
 Note that the values MUST be in uppercase.
 <a name="operationSummary"/>summary | `string` | A short summary of what the operation does.
 For maximum readability in the swagger-ui, this field SHOULD be less than 120 characters.
 <a name="operationNotes"/>notes | `string` | A verbose explanation of the operation behavior.
 <a name="operationNickname"/>nickname |`string` | **Required.** A unique id for the operation that can be used by tools reading the output for further and easier manipulation.
 For example, Swagger-Codegen will use the nickname as the method name of the operation in the client it generates.
 The value MUST be alphanumeric and may include underscores.
-Whitespsace characters are not allowd.
+Whitespace characters are not allowed.
 <a name="operationAuthorizations"/>authorizations | [Authorizations Object](#5210-authorizations-object) | A list of authorizations required to execute this operation.
 While not mandatory, if used, it overrides the value given at the API Declaration's [authorizations](#adAuthorizations).
 In order to completely remove API Declaration's authorizations completely, an empty object (`{}`) may be applied.
 <a name="operationParameters"/>parameters | [[Parameter Object](#524-parameter-object)] | **Required.** The inputs to the operation.
 If no parameters are needed, an empty array MUST be included.
 <a name="operationResponseMessages"/>responseMessages | [[Response Message Object](#525-response-message-object)] | Lists the possible response statuses that can return from the operation.